Not getting heat and noticing error code 228 from your Lennox® furnace?

 How a Pressure Switch Works

-This part plays a critical duty as your furnace prepares to heat your space.
+This part plays a critical duty as your furnace prepares to warm your space.

-- Your furnace’s control board begins running the draft inducer blower motor.
-This pushes out combustion gases from the heat exchanger and moves in new gas and air so the burners can fire.
+- Your furnace’s control board starts running the draft inducer blower motor.
+This exhausts combustion gases from the heat exchanger and moves in new gas and air so the burners can fire.

 What Happens When a Pressure Switch Breaks Down

-When your pressure switch isn’t working promptly, you’ll likely hear the fan run and the switch clicking a few times before the furnace shuts down completely.
-When a part isn’t functioning right, your furnace will turn off as a safety precaution.
+When your pressure switch isn’t working promptly, you’ll likely hear the fan run and the switch clicking a few times before the furnace turns off completely.
+When a part isn’t functioning right, your furnace will turn off to protect you.

-Your furnace will tell you something is incorrect with a red flash from its indicator light, which it uses to exhibit error codes.
+Your furnace will let you know something is incorrect with a red flash from its indicator light, which it uses to exhibit error codes.
 It uses this red light to flash code, like Morse code.